-But how could such a promise be fulfilled?
-How can the Holy Spirit of the living God dwell in defiled hearts, and hold fellowship with men who are at enmity against God?
-Before this could come to pass, justice must be satisfied, and hearts must be changed.
-Yet God has undertaken to do this.
+But how can such a promise be fulfilled ?
+How can the Holy Spirit of the living God dwell in defiled hearts, and hold fellowship with men who are at enmity against God ?

+Before this can come to pass, justice must be satisfied, and hearts must be changed.
+God has undertaken to do this.
 He has prepared the way, in order that He may fulfil His promise of the Holy Ghost.
-The Son of God has satisfied justice by His blood, and by its power can also change hearts.
+The Son of God has satisfied justice by His precious blood, and by its power hearts can be changed.
 He has made the course down which the living waters can flow to a barren world.
-His life (ver.
-22), crucifixion (23), and resurrection (24-32), have made it possible for God to look with favour upon sinners.
+His life (v.
+22), crucifixion (23) and resurrection (24-32) have made it possible for God to look with favour upon sinners.
 The blood shed has prepared the way for the Spirit to inhabit the hearts of men.
-Has it done so in your heart?
-Unless we have personally experienced the power of the blood to cleanse, and bring us near to God, we cannot know the Holy Ghost as personally indwelling the heart.
+Has this been done in your heart ?
+Unless we have personally experienced the power of the precious blood to cleanse, and bring us near to God, we cannot know the Holy Ghost as personally indwelling the heart.

-So all hindrances are put away.
-But will God go further than this, and really bestow the priceless gift of the Holy Ghost?
-Do we need a proof that He is willing?
+So by the death of Christ all hindrances are put away.
+But

+will God go further than this, and really bestow the priceless gift of the Holy Ghost : Do we need a proof that He is willing?
 The ascension of Christ is given to us.
-This is proof enough!
-He whom they knew as Jesus of Nazareth has been exalted with great power as the King of Glory (ver.
-33).
-He who promised to send the Spirit to His disciples, and bade them expect Him, has received that gift to bestow on whomsoever He will.
+This is proof enough !
+He, whom they knew as Jesus of Nazareth, has been exalted with great power (v.
+33), to God's right hand, where He has all power and authority in heaven and earth (Matt.
+28: 18).
+He who promised to send the Spirit to His disciples, and bade them expect Him, has received that gift to bestow on whomsoever He will (Acts 2: 33).
 The outpouring on the day of Pentecost proves that He is exalted there.
-And if He is on the throne of God, it must be God's purpose that all should worship Him, and so share in the fulness of grace He pours out upon His own people.
+And if He is on the throne of God, the promise, is to you and your children, and to all that are afar off (v.
+39).

-Little wonder that these people were convicted.
+Little wonder that the people in Jerusalem were convicted.
 They saw how they had opposed God's purposes of wonderful grace.
 They understood that God had had it in His heart to bless them, and had done His best to carry out His intentions, but that they had directly opposed Him.
 They saw the blessing that might have been theirs, had not their unbelief and sin hindered it.
-They saw how they had wronged the deep, self-sacrificing love of God.
-Was there any hope for them?
-Would God forgive such hardness of heart?
-Could they regain the blessing they had opposed and forfeited?
-No wonder that, seeing in some measure their sin and their position before God, they cried out, "What shall we do?"
+They saw how they had wronged the deep, selfsacrificing love of God.
+Was there any hope for them ?
+Would God forgive such hardness of heart ?
+Could they regain the blessing they had opposed and forfeited ?
+No wonder that, seeing in some measure their sin and their position before God, they cried out, "What shall we do ?" (v.
+37).

-Well might we also cry out, convicted of sin as they were.
-Have not God's purposes of grace been the same to us as to them?
-Has He not done the work at Calvary to enable Him to carry out His purposes to us also?
-The blood shed has made it possible for Him to walk in us, and dwell in us.
-But we have hindered Him doing that.
-The sin we have loved or allowed; unbelief, the world, or the flesh, have prevented the accomplishment of the desires of His heart.
+Well might we also cry out, having sinned as they had.
+Have not God's purposes of grace been the same to us as to them ?
+Has He not done the work at Calvary to enable Him to carry out His purposes to us also ?
+The precious blood shed has made it possible for Him to dwell in us.
+But we have hindered Him.
+The sin we have loved or allowed, unbelief, the world, or the flesh have prevented the accomplishment of the desires of His heart.
 He would let no consideration on His side hinder those purposes.
-He emptied heaven of its treasure.
+He emptied heaven of its Treasure.
 He sacrificed His Son.
-But we ourselves have prevented God from blessing us as He wanted to.
+But we ourselves have prevented God from blessing us as He wanted.